 The school manages non attendance in the following ways.
-Parents are notified by correspondence on a weekly basis when their child is absent from school.
+Parents are notified by SMS each day their child is absent from school.
 Class teachers and Learning Coaches communicate with students if their attendance becomes a problem.
 Year Advisors and Administration staff regularly obtain information in relation to attendance and work closely with students and parents.
 The school has a Home School Liaison Officer who works with students with chronic non attendance.
 Attendance cards are used which require students to present the completed card to the Deputy each morning.